 Old silver-backed mirrors often have dark lines behind the glass, because the material was coated very thinly and unevenly, causing it to flake off, scratch or tarnish.
 After 1940, mirror manufacturers used the metal mercury because it spread evenly over the surface of the glass and did not tarnish.
 Distorted mirrors are okay for fun houses, but not for everyday use!

 Aluminum Coated Glass Mirrors

 As a result, it has no double image, giving a true reflection.
 After the aluminum layer is applied, a dielectric layer is added to prevent oxidation & scratching and further enhance the reflection for specific wavelengths.
-Once this is done, a laminate layer is applied as protection during the shipping process.
+When this is finished, a laminate layer will be applied as protection during the shipping process.

-Thanks for coming on this history ride with me, mirror contisures!
+Thanks for coming on this ride through history with me, mirror connoisseurs !